What does this tool do?

 What is the source of the salary information?

 This salary information is collected by each state through the Occupational Employment Statistics (OES) survey, conducted by the Bureau of Labor Statistics (BLS) at the U.S. Department of Labor.
 Wage data are updated on CareerOneStop annually.
-Data were last updated in July 2019, and reflect May 2018 estimates.
-Please note that 21 detailed occupations found within the 2010 Standard Occupational Classification (SOC) have been replaced with 10 new aggregations of those occupations; read more about these OES changes.
+Data were last updated in June 2020, and reflect May 2019 estimates.

 For information about displaying any of this data on your own website, please visit CareerOneStop's Web API.